-The option factor = true/false (the default is true for purely algebraic inputs, and false otherwise) when set to true tells implicitplot to perform symbolic preprocessing to make the plotting easier, and may be the only way, for simple functions, of plotting the zeros of a function that is greater or equal to zero over the plotting region.
-Note that this option cannot be used for the resultant form (third calling sequence), operator input (no way to factor) or for inequalities.
+The option factor = true/false when set to true tells implicitplot to perform symbolic preprocessing to make the plotting easier, and may be the only way, for simple functions, of plotting the zeros of a function that is greater or equal to zero over the plotting region.
+Note that this option cannot be used for the resultant form (fifth calling sequence), operator input (no way to factor), or for inequalities.
 Also note that this option may disable the use of adaptive ranges (only when multiple factors are present) as the zeros are computed independently for each factor.

 The option rangeasview = true/false (default false) is simply a convenience option that, when set to true, tells implicitplot to use the specified region (a..b,c..d) as the view option (see view in plot/options).
 Note that when the vertical range is dependent on x, in the form c(x)..d(x), then the vertical range is ignored for this option.

 The option outlines = true/false (default false), when set to true, displays the mesh over which the sampling takes place.
 Note that it is only reasonable to display the mesh when using a fairly coarse grid or a low refinement.